Struct vodozemac::megolm::InboundGroupSession

 pub fn advance_to(&mut self, index: u32) -> bool

-Permanently advance the session to the given index.
+Permanently advances the session to the specified message index.

-Returns true if the ratchet has been advanced, false if the ratchet was already advanced past the given index.
+the ratchet was already advanced beyond the given index.

 pub fn decrypt( &mut self, message: &MegolmMessage, ) -> Result<DecryptedMessage, DecryptionError>